Credulity is the ability to say “yes” to a proposition. It is a generally

 Off stage, it is potentially problematic as it can leave the actor open to exploitation and manipulation by those bloody agents, casters, directors and producers.

-I have heard Ariane Mnouchkine, director of the Théâtre du Soleil, describe this as the most important quality she looks for in an actor.
+I have heard Ariane Mnouchkine, director of the Théâtre du Soleil, describe credulity as the most important quality she looks for in an actor.

 I remember Carlo Mazzone-Clementi working on a project he called "Arlequino, or the Force of Credulity."
 Typically, and, I now realize, sadly, nobody had a clue what he was talking about.
 To understand credulity as a blessing was not an idea likely to find fertile ground in late 1970's California.